joshmarinacci/filament-gui/README.md

 performance or typesafety, except where that would help the primary humanist concerns.
 *It is a tool for thinking about things, not shipping production software.*

-This language is currently theoretical (with implementation stubs), but the eventual goal is a web-based notebook interface that anyone can use and share.
+Note: *This language is currently theoretical (with implementation stubs), but the eventual goal is a web-based notebook interface that anyone can use and share.*

 # Status